 Cars, RVs, Boats

 Have a car sitting in your driveway that hasn't run for years?
 Maybe it's an old RV or boat?
-Lucky for you, our Cars for Homes program takes donated boats, cars, and other large vehicles and sells them to raise money for our homebuilding projects.
+Lucky for you, Habitat for Humanity's Cars for Homes program takes donated boats, cars, and other large vehicles and sells them to raise money for our homebuilding projects.
 This includes cars, boats, and RVs, even if they don't currently run.
 And your donation is tax deductible.

 Things You Should Throw Out